Developing drugs for the treatment of

 Haoma Medica will look to raise a Series A funding round in Q1, 2021.
 This will provide funding for additional Pre-Clinical research and begin Phase II trials.

-Please contact us should you be interested in investing in Haoma Medica's Series A raise.
-We would be prepared to discuss details of the raise as early as September, 2020.
+Please contact us should you be interested in investing in Haoma Medica's Seed B and/or Series A raise.
+We would be prepared to discuss details of the raise as early as November, 2020.